patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-development.md

 ## General questions to consider

 To assess how accessible your applications or products are, consider these questions:
-- **Is it discoverable/perceivable by all users?** If you can see or click on it then it should be discoverable and perceivable by all users.
+- **Is it discoverable/perceivable by all users?** If you can see or click on it, then it should be discoverable and perceivable by all users.
 You should determine if you can easily navigate to it by keyboard or by screen reader.
 - **Is it interactable?** If you can get to it, it should be easy to actually use once you’ve focused on the element.
-You should be able to interact with it by keyboard.
-(Ex: If it’s a button, can you press enter to initiate the action?)
+You should be able to interact with it by keyboard (for example, if it’s a button, can you press **Enter** to initiate the action?).
 Also use a screen reader to ensure you can initiate the action.
 - **Is it understandable?** If the element can be found and interacted with, it should be clear what this action does.
 If it’s a button, you should determine if it has visible text that would be clear out of context of the page.
 If it doesn’t have visible text, you should check if it has an aria-label or accessible name.